 For some reason some claim the eero is a better home wireless mesh option but I think they are just old outdated websites if they recommend this equipment.
 Why?
 The eero cost a lot more, it only covers 1,000 square feet per router and you are forced to install a buggy app on your phone to manage it.
 It does not have Netgears high end long standing battle tested web interface and superior hardware.
 In fact the software is just garbage according to many.
 I have not even touched it because it lacks the technology.
 It was an early adapter from a company that just isn’t in the home or office wireless router business.
 I don’t even think it’s worth mentioning but some people have asked me how it stands up to the Orbi home mesh.
 It simply does not.
 It’s like comparing oranges to banana peels.
 Eero is a toy, stay away.

-Bottom line is the Orbi is the best wireless range extender available today.
+Bottom line, the Orbi mesh wifi network is the best wireless system available today for any really large house.
 It is an enterprise solution for a home network.
 Simple to set up and easy to add onto later.
-It will cover your entire home without signal loss or speed reductions while maintaining one large seamless wifi network so you can transition from router to router without interruption.
+It will blanket cover your entire home without signal loss or speed reductions while maintaining one large seamless wifi network so you can transition from router to router without interruption.
 It can handle up to 50 high usage devices and 250 normal usage devices at the same time without performance loss.
-So it can be used in an enterprise business application.
+So it can be used in an enterprise business application as well.
 It will easily cover a 5,000 square foot home and many report it works further than that.
-It will penetrate all types of obstacles to bring powerful speeds all over the house and even outside to guest houses and pool side.
-It is the ultimate solution with a one time cost that will last the lifespan of your home.
+It will penetrate all types of obstacles to bring powerful wireless speeds all over the house and even outside to guest houses and pool side.
+It is the ultimate solution with a one time cost that will last the lifespan of your big house.
 It is going to be a long time before this wifi standard is replaced, if ever in our lifetime.
 Streaming 4k Ultra in the upstairs bedroom will never be a problem.
 However, if we switch to streaming holodecks into the backyard guest house, you may have to upgrade to whatever technology they come up with for that.

 It should be noted that this does not act as a cable modem.
-If you use a service like Comcast or COX, you will still need to buy your own cable modem.
+If you use a cable service, you will still need to buy your own DOCSIS 3.0 cable modem.